MichelleDuda/hangman/README.md

 ### Code

 1. [TabletoMarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to convert my additional manual testing table from an excel spreadsheet to markdown.

-### Acknowledgments

-1. My mentor Dick Vl
+2. [Kaggle.com](https://www.kaggle.com/discussions/general/273188) was used to help apply color to text.